 Each package includes accommodation, breakfast and cruise tickets for the morning after your first night of accommodation.
 Applicable to RACT members only.
-Read more to see how to become a member free of charge before 30 September.

 The Wineglass Bay Cruise is a 4.5-hour journey exploring the crystal blue waters, hidden sea caves and towering granite cliffs of Freycinet National Park.
 Learn about the rich natural and aboriginal history of the area while cruising alongside the dolphins, whales and fur seals that call this special place home.

 Cruising aboard the luxurious Schouten Passage II, guests can select between two seating types - the Vista Lounge and the Sky Lounge.

 Please note: This package includes cruise pick up and drop off from the Freycinet Lodge jetty (subject to weather).
 If you would prefer to depart from, and return to, the Wineglass Bay Cruises jetty in Coles Bay, please advise Wineglass Bay Cruises directly.

 The Vista Lounge has floor-to-ceiling windows and includes lunch and access to a viewing deck.